Many groups are using anniversary celebrations strategically to highlight industry impact, reposition and reach new audiences.

-The Progressive Era and World War I saw a wave of industry and professional group formation, according to Ken Durr, vice president of history services at Rockville, Md.-based History Associates, which produces historical books and exhibits for corporate and association clients.
+The Progressive Era and World War I saw a wave of industry and professional group formation, according to Ken Durr, vice president of history services at Rockville, Md.-based HAI, which produces historical books and exhibits for corporate and association clients.

 Aircraft manufacturers, toymakers, oral surgeons, welders, amusement park owners, association professionals themselves and representatives of a host of other sectors came together about 100 years ago.

 AGC was born in November 1918, the same month the war ended, at the suggestion of a U.S. government that realized industry associations would make war mobilization easier.

 Actually, the government asked the U.S. Chamber of Commerce to bring the industry together under its umbrella, Turmail said.
 The Chamber itself was formed in 1912 at the urging of President William Howard Taft.

 But AGC’s founding members felt a Chamber-led meeting in Atlantic City in the spring of 1918 was too geared toward subcontractors, Turmail said.
 The general contractors subsequently met that fall in Chicago and created AGC.

 The $20-million revenue AGC spent 10 years saving money and planning for a year-long observation of the centennial, including a sold-out “birthday party” on Oct.
 1 at the Ronald Reagan Building and International Trade Center in Washington, D.C., said Turmail.
 The organization has spent about $1 million celebrating the anniversary.
 Commemorative books, an interactive website, historical exhibits, new logos and food, drink and space for 1,200 guests at one of the most prestigious locations in Washington do not come cheap.

 Fostering a sense of community and recognizing highly engaged members past and present are just two purposes of the celebration.
 The third is to look ahead.